-Brenda Greene is the Administrative Coordinator for the Division of Student Affairs.
-She has worked at the College for over 30 years and brings a wealth of knowledge.
-Some of Brenda's job duties include overseeing the administration of campus mailboxes and organizing the regalia and class rings ordering processes.
+Kelly Long is the Administrative Coordinator for the Division of Student Affairs.
+She is a native of Beaufort, SC.
+Some of Kelly's job duties include overseeing the administration of campus mailboxes and organizing the regalia and class rings ordering processes.

 A Message from Dean Budden

 On behalf of the Division of Student Affairs, I would like to welcome you to the 2016-2017 academic year at Columbia College!
 Whether you are a first-year student, a new transfer student, or a returning student, we hope the year ahead will provide you with countless opportunities to grow intellectually, to develop your leadership skills, and to interact with the amazing faculty, staff, and students who make up our community of scholars.